FarronF/limerick-council-meetings/meetings/2022/11/28-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 26th September 2022.md

 amended), the approval of the Council be and is hereby given to the disposal of residential

-property (0.031 acres) at 6 and 7 Gerard Street, Limerick, to Kevin Finucane, for the sum of--- 6
+property (0.031 acres) at 6 and 7 Gerard Street, Limerick, to Kevin Finucane, for the sum of
+---
+6

 €360,000, subject to the covenants and conditions contained within the contract, particulars